 We face increased legal, accounting, administrative and other costs and expenses as a public company.
 The Sarbanes-Oxley Act of 2002 (SOX), as well as new rules subsequently implemented by the SEC, the Public Company Accounting Oversight Board and the NASDAQ Capital Market, require changes in the corporate governance practices of public companies.
 We expect these new rules and regulations to increase our legal and financial compliance costs, to divert management attention from operations and strategic opportunities, and to make legal, accounting and administrative activities more time-consuming and costly.
 On June 30, 2007 our market capitalization exceeded \$75 million.
 As a result we must have our independent registered public accounting firm attest to our compliance with Section 404 of SOX for the year ending December 31, 2007.
 In addition we will be an accelerated filer effective December 31, 2007.
 We have retained a consultant experienced in SOX to assist us and we are in the process of instituting changes to our internal procedures to satisfy the requirements of the SOX.
-We are evaluating our internal controls systems in order to allow us to report on, and our independent registered public accounting firm to attest to, our internal controls, as required by Section 404 of the SOX.
+We are evaluating our internal control systems in order to allow us to report on, and our independent registered public accounting firm to attest to, our internal controls, as required by Section 404 of the SOX.
 While we believe we have made substantial progress on satisfying the requirements, and anticipate being able to fully implement the requirements relating to internal controls and all other aspects of Section 404 of the SOX in a timely fashion, we cannot be certain as to the timing of completion of our evaluation, testing and remediation actions or the impact of the same on our operations.
 As a small company with limited capital and human resources, we will need to divert management's time and attention away from our business in order to ensure compliance with these regulatory requirements.
 Implementing these changes may require new information technologies systems, the auditing of our internal controls, and compliance training for our directors, officers and personnel.
-Such efforts would require a potentially significant expense.
-If we fail to maintain the adequacy of our internal controls as such standards are modified, supplemented or amended from time to time, we may not be able to provide accurate financial statements and comply with the SOX.
-Any failure to maintain the adequacy of our internal controls and provide accurate financial statements could cause the trading price of our common stock to decrease substantially.
+Such efforts will entail a significant expense.
+If we fail to maintain the adequacy of our internal controls as such standards are modified, supplemented or amended from time to time, we may not be able to ensure that we can conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with Section 404 of the SOX.
+Any failure to maintain the adequacy of our internal controls could have an adverse effect on the trading price of our common stock.